Nintendo defends Switch's thin launch line-up

-The Nintendo Switch look good, but where are the games?
+The Nintendo Switch looks good, but where are the games?
 Don't worry, says Nintendo, they're coming -- but you'll have to be patient.

 The new console, which transforms into a handheld without interrupting your game, launches with The Legend of Zelda: Breath of the Wild as its only major title.
 Critics say that could damage the Switch's sales at a time when it should be flying off shelves.